sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 Value Object."
 <small>Quote from [DDD Quickly](http://www.infoq.com/news/2006/12/domain-driven-design)</small>

-Note that Value Object is not the same as [Data Transfer Object](http://www.martinfowler.com/eaaCatalog/dataTransferObject.html).
+Value Object is not the same as [Data Transfer Object](http://www.martinfowler.com/eaaCatalog/dataTransferObject.html).
 Core J2EE patterns caused a lot of confusion when they used the term Value Object.
 They have renamed it to [Transfer Object](http://www.oracle.com/technetwork/java/transferobject-139757.html).
+{: .alert}

 #### BasicType